-Governments and other public agencies use Anzo to combine patient, diagnostics, treatment, and outcomes data from a wide variety of clinical sources and in a wide variety of formats.
-By taking advantage of Anzo’s flexibility, these organizations can aggregate healthcare statistics in an ad-hoc and as-needed basis in support of evolving public health policy decision making.
+Organize data from a wide variety of clinical sources and in a wide variety of formats, and aggregate healthcare statistics in support of evolving public health policy decision-making.

 Combine data, applications, and analytics in a meaningful way to improve health management, value-based care, and patient-centered medical homes.

 This blogpost discusses how semantic graph technology can help overcome the challenges presented by healthcare regulations and standards such as HL7.